One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Handwritten Symbol Generation with BPL

 \subsection{Dataset}

 Borg is a 408 pages ciphered manuscript belonging to the 17th century.
-Its alphabet is composed of Roman numbers, abstract, esoteric symbols and some diacritics.
-Fig.~\ref{fig:borg} illustrates some examples of this handwritten text.
-As can be seen, this cipher is hard to be segmented, mainly because of the frequent symbol overlapping not only between consecutive symbols, but also between the different lines.
+Its alphabet is composed of abstract, esoteric symbols, Roman letters and some diacritics.
+Fig.~\ref{fig:borg} illustrates this handwritten text.
+As it can be seen, symbols are hard to segment, mainly because of the frequent symbol overlapping not only between consecutive symbols, but also between the different lines.
 Following related works \cite{baro2019,souibgui2020}, we have used 273 lines extracted from 16 pages for testing.
 Note that a pre-processing step (binarization and projections) has been applied to obtain those lines from the full pages manuscripts.
-For data generation, we manually cropped 10 samples of each class from the manuscript.
+For data generation, we manually cropped 10 samples of each class in the alphabet.